 Home Page Content

 Eddera’s designer, Camille, is a French jeweler living in Los Angeles.
-In 1996, she attended the very prestigious Ecole Du Louvre in Paris–the jewelry school of the Louvre.
-She was one of the fifteen students accepted into the elite program and was fortunate enough to study under Adalbert Smoliar, the head jeweler for Van Cleef and Arpels.
-Simultaneously, she attended the French Institute of Gemology.
+In 1996, she attended the prestigious Ecole Du Louvre in Paris – the jewelry school of the Louvre.
+She was one of fifteen students accepted into the program and was fortunate enough to study under Adalbert Smoliar, the head jeweler for Van Cleef and Arpels.
+Concurrently, she attended the French Institute of Gemology.
 She graduated in 2000 as a bijoutier-joaillier and a gemologist.
 While in Paris, Camille worked for Boucheron and Chopard.

-After moving to the United States in 2001, Camille was discovered in an elevator by photographer Markus Klinko and unexpectedly began a modeling career.
-She soon became very successful, working for top photographers such as Ellen Von Unwerth and Robert Maxwell, eventually becoming the face of Noxzema skin care.
-She kept making jewelry for herself and developed a distinct style: mixing vintage elements with modern jewels.
-Soon enough, her friends bought her pieces and asked for more.
-Personal stylists Lisa Michelle Boyd (Charlize Theron, Diane Kruger, Megan Fox) and Charline Roxborough (Nelly Furtado, Kanye West) began borrowing Camille’s pieces to complete red carpet outfits.
-In January 2008 Camille officially launched Eddera.
+After moving to the United States in 2001, Camille was discovered in an elevator by photographer Markus Klinko and began a modeling career.
+She worked with top photographers such as Ellen Von Unwerth and Robert Maxwell, eventually becoming the face of Noxzema skin care.
+During this time, she kept making jewelry and developed a distinct style: mixing vintage elements with modern jewels.
+Friends bought her pieces and asked for more.
+Personal stylists Lisa Michelle Boyd (Charlize Theron, Diane Kruger, Megan Fox) and Charline Roxborough (Nelly Furtado, Kanye West) began borrowing Camille’s jewelry to complete red carpet outfits.

-In January 2009, celebrity hairstylist Adir Abergel (Sienna Miller, Anne Hathaway, Keira Knightley, Maria Sharapova) asked Camille to create a line of high-end hair accessories.
-This led to the creation of a series of headbands that have now been seen on Victoria Beckham, Sarah Jessica Parker, and many others.
+In January 2009, Camille officially launched her first jewelry line, Eddera.
+A year later, celebrity hairstylist Adir Abergel (Sienna Miller, Anne Hathaway, Keira Knightley) asked Camille to create a line of high-end hair accessories.
+This led to the creation of a series of headbands that have now been seen on Victoria Beckham, Kourtney Kardashian, and many others.